• Raag Bihari •

 S-R-G-m-P-D-N-S

 Connected to historic folk tunes of the Bihar region, Bihari is popular as a setting for thumri and other romantic song styles.
 Its core movements lie close to Tilak Kamod, also drawing on Shuddha Nat, and sometimes featuring mishra flourishes.
-Kishori Amonkar’s rendition is my personal favourite (bandish: “Sleep will not come to my eyes without seeing my beloved’s handsome face; Ages have gone by thinking about you; Oh one who decorates himself well, come now, only then can there be joy…”).
+Kishori Amonkar’s renditions are among my personal favourites (bandish: “Sleep will not come to my eyes without seeing my beloved’s handsome face; Ages have gone by thinking about you; Oh one who decorates himself well, come now, only then can there be joy…”).
 Most at home when sung by Jaipur-Atrauli artists (Manik Bhide, Mallikarjun Mansur, Shruti Sadolikar), but performed to great effect by Imdadkhani sitarists (Shahid Parvez), Senia-Bangash sarodiyas (Amjad Ali Khan), and others.
 ‘Raag Bihari’ is also the title of a 2021 novel by Rakesh Varma.

 Raga Megalist (365+) •